Dept 20: Cut Flowers, Floral Design and Containers

 Other premiums may be awarded.

-CUT FLOWERS, Annual [Select Division 1 or Division 2 and specify Class]
+FLORAL, Annual [Select Division 1 or Division 2 and specify Class]

 NOTE: Annuals are defined as plants that bloom in one season and do not reliably survive the winter in Zone 4.
 If a Class may be considered either an annual or a perennial, it will be listed only once.